momuno/azure-iot-sdk-c/iothub_client/samples/iothub_client_device_cbor_c2d_telemetry_twin_sample/readme.md

 ## Introduction

 This [sample](https://github.com/Azure/azure-iot-sdk-c/tree/master/iothub_client/samples/paho_iot_hub_cbor_c2d_telemetry_twin_sample/paho_iot_hub_cbor_c2d_telemetry_twin_sample.c) utilizes the Azure IoT Hub to get the device twin document, send a reported property message, and receive desired property messages all in CBOR.
-It also shows how to set an application-defined content type (such as CBOR) for either C2D or telemetry messaging, to be used with a coordinated service-side application.
+It also shows how to set the content type system property for C2D or telemetry messaging.
 After 10 attempts to receive a message, the sample will exit.

-To run this sample, the MIT licensed [intel/tinycbor](https://github.com/intel/tinycbor) library must be installed.
-Please see the futher below for instructions.
-The Embedded C SDK is not dependent on ny particular CBOR library.
+To run this sample, Intel's MIT licensed [TinyCBOR](https://github.com/intel/tinycbor) library must be installed.
+Please see below for instructions.
+The Embedded C SDK is not dependent on any particular CBOR library.

 ## Step 1: Prerequisites